Cheapest Car Insurance in South Carolina (Best Rates in 2026)

 Young drivers in South Carolina can expect their auto insurance rates to go up by about 19% after a speeding ticket and 42% after an accident.

-Cheapest SC car insurance after a DUI: Farm Bureau
+Who has the cheapest SC car insurance after a DUI?

 Company | Monthly rate |